Villavu/Simba/Doc/sphinx/scriptref/colourfinding.rst

 *x2*, *y2*.
 Only the first point is returned in *x* and *y*.
-Whether or not a colour is within the tolerance range is determined by the :ref:`scriptref_CTS` mode.
+Whether or not a colour is within the tolerance range is determined by the :ref:`scriptref-CTS` mode.
 It searches from the top left to the bottom right and will stop after matching a point.

 .. _scriptref-findcolors: